 Local Public Safety Coordinating Council Pages

-LPSCC is seeking three community members to participate on the Executive Committee to serve for a two year term.
+LPSCC is seeking two Victims Services Providers representatives to participate on the Executive Committee to serve for a two year term.

 DSS-J allows public safety agency users to create reports tracking events in the County public safety system, such as calls to 911, reported criminal incidents, arrests, case prosecution, etc.